j1mc/ansible-silverblue-oci/README.md

 ## Usage

-Warning: This is experimental and fun (i.e., some of it is hackis for now).
-It's not tip-top quality stuff at the moment.
+Warning: This is not tip-top quality stuff at the moment.
+Use / experiment with it at your peril.

 If you're okay with that, and you want to have fun with it yourself, though, you try it this way: